UnderscoreResearch/UnderscoreBackup/README.md

 * **scheduleRandomize** - Amount of time to randomly add to any schedule time to jitter the start of next scheduled run.
     * **unit** - Unit of timestamp (SECONDS, MINUTES, HOURS, DAYS, WEEKS, MONTHS or YEARS).
     * **duration** - How many of units for the timespan.
+* **interactiveBackup** - When set automatically start a backup when running in interactive mode.
+Defaults to off if not specified.
+* **pauseOnBattery** - Pause backups when running on battery.
+Defaults to on if not specified.
+* **hideNotifications** - Hide UI notifications except for errors.
+Defaults to off if not specified.
+* **versionCheck** - Controls whether to check for new versions online periodically.
+Defaults to on.

 ## Global limits